uzh-rpg/rpg_youbot_torque_control/README.md

     git clone https://github.com/ipa320/cob_common.git
     git clone https://github.com/ailab/youbot-ros-pkg.git

-The latter is an adapted version of the [youbot/youbot-ros-pkg](https://github.com/youbot/youbot-ros-pkg).
-The adapted version enables sending torque messages to the `youbot_oodl` and disables gripper sensor readouts.
+The latter is an adapted version of the [youbot/youbot-ros-pkg](https://github.com/youbot/youbot-ros-pkg). **It is important to use the adapted package instead of the original one since the torque controller will not work properly otherwise!** The adapted version enables sending torque messages to the `youbot_oodl` and disables gripper sensor readouts.
 This was necessary because the gripper position readout is blocking the `youbot_oodl`.

 ### Main Installation